putrinahampun/final-project-scAI5/README.md

 ### Model Performance
 Describe all results found in your final project experiments, including hyperparameters tuning and architecture modification performances.
 Put it into table format.
 Please show pictures (of model accuracy, loss, etc.) for more clarity.
 1. Metrics
+   Inform your model validation performances, as follows:
+      - For classification tasks, use **Precision and Recall**.
+      - For object detection tasks, use ...
+      - For image retrieval tasks, use ...
+      - For optical character recognition (OCR) tasks, use **Word Error Rate (WER) and Character Error Rate (CER)**.
+      - For adversarial-based generative tasks, use **Peak Signal-to-Noise Ratio (PNSR)**.

    | model | epoch | learning_rate | batch_size | optimizer | loss | acc | f1_score | ... |
    | --- | --- | --- | --- | --- | --- | --- | --- | --- |
    | vit_b_16 | 1000 |  0.0001 | 32 | Adam | 0.093 | 88.34% | 84.15% | ... |